Reunion Island Travel Tips

 Pro Tips

-(1) In addition to physical driving maps offered by car rental companies, be sure to download an offline Google Map of Reunion Island with all the points of interest pre-marked and to purchase a local SIM card with data.
+(1) In addition to physical driving maps offered by car rental companies, download an offline Google Map of Reunion Island with all the points of interest pre-marked and to purchase a local SIM card with data.
 This will add much efficiency to getting around the island.
 (2) See the “tips for staying safe in Reunion Island” for additional driving tips.

 Hiking in Reunion Island

 With more than 1,000km of marked trails, Reunion Island is a magnet for outdoor enthusiasts.
-In fact, it’s a very popular destination especially with Germans and Austrians who come here just for hiking.
+In fact, it’s a very popular destination, especially with Germans and Austrians who come here just for hiking.
 Here are a few essential hiking tips, but also be sure to read through this list of the best hikes in Reunion Island.

 Hiking down from Piton des Neiges Summit - Reunion Island - overnight cabin